jmdelvecchio/computational-arctic-workshop/README.md

 # External participants - sign up for a sponsored account

-Please use [a link that will work eventually] to request a sponsored account so you can log into the Jupyter Hub and other Dartmouth digital resources.
-Just list me as your sponsor.
+Please use [this link](https://idm-accountmanager.dartmouth.edu/AccountManager/RequestAccount) to request a sponsored account so you can log into the Jupyter Hub and other Dartmouth digital resources.
+Just list me as your sponsor. **Apparently some folks are getting a Dartmouth login page when they click this, but I can't reproduce this in incognito mode or my phone on data.
+If you have trouble email me.

 # Sign up for workshops